quasar098/ctf-writeups/amateursctf-2023/screenshotguesser/README.md

 luckily i know about wigle.net from another ctf, so i was able to quickly find the location using the primavera 5g 2.4hz one

-i saw that it's in Tucson arizona
+i saw that it's in Tucson, Arizona

 i then found closeby places around it and then averaged the latlong positions and then got the flag